 It will be a story/Told by a virtuoso, full of verve and substance/Signifying everything

 The New Approach

 One way March is working to break through Content Shock is to create genuine content that is both hyper-local and reported first-hand.
-This is also what SEO specialists strongly recommend.
+This is also what the SEO specialists strongly recommend.
 We’ve done that through research campaigns and video campaigns for clients.